 - The Glasgow MBA, which was founded in 1976, is AMBA accredited, and the School is accredited by the Association to Advance Collegiate Schools of Business (AACSB International).

-We are now offering a modular part-time option for the MBA programme.
-For further details please see below or contact the programme convener.
+- Part-time Pathway: We are now offering a modular part-time option for the MBA programme.
+For For further details please download the Glasgow MBA Part-time Pathway Flyer or contact the programme convener.

 The Glasgow MBA is structured to enhance your personal and academic development.